© Crown copyright 2017

 This publication is available at https://www.gov.uk/government/publications/littlehampton-arun-east-bank-flood-risk-management-scheme/littlehampton-arun-east-bank-flood-risk-management-scheme

-The Environment Agency is working in partnership with Arun District Council, West Sussex County Council and Littlehampton Harbour Board to improve the tidal flood defences along the East Bank of the River Arun in Littlehampton.
-The work is being carried out by the contractors, Volker Stevin.
+The Environment Agency, working in partnership with Arun District Council, West Sussex County Council and Littlehampton Harbour Board, carried out improvements to the tidal flood defences along the East Bank of the River Arun in Littlehampton between 2013 and 2015.
+The work was done by contractors, Volker Stevin.

-The scheme will improve flood defences from the lighthouse on the Promenade, to north of the A259.
-It will raise the height of flood defences on the east bank from Arun Parade near the mouth of the River Arun, through the town centre to north of the A259.
+The scheme improved flood defences from the lighthouse on the Promenade to north of the A259.
+It raised the height of flood defences on the east bank from Arun Parade near the mouth of the River Arun, through the town centre to north of the A259.

-The Environment Agency has contingency plans in place to use temporary defences during bad weather and high tides.
-They put these plans in place during the period of exceptional high tides last autumn.
-The £22 million scheme is nearly complete and is already performing as it should to reduce tidal flood risk to £188,500,000 worth of homes, businesses, and other property in the district.
+The Environment Agency has robust contingency plans in place to use temporary defences during bad weather and high tides until the works are complete.
+The £22-million scheme is nearly finished and is already performing as it should to reduce tidal flood risk to £188,500,000 worth of homes, businesses, and other property in the district.

 You can also follow the scheme on Twitter: @EnvAgencySE #LittlehamptonFAS